emresavul/air-server/README.md

 ## 📌 Overview

-AIR Server is a **real-time responder monitoring system** designed for tracking, registering, and managing responders efficiently.
+AIR Server is a **near-real-time responder monitoring system** designed for tracking, registering, and managing responders efficiently.
 The system consists of three main components:

 - **Backend** (Node.js & Express) - API handling responder registration, job assignment, and completion.
 - **Frontend** (React) - Dashboard for monitoring responders and job statuses.